-The academy's legal duties to make reasonable adjustments for students with Special Educational Needs and / or Disabilities remains in force during the first five days of the exclusion.
+The academy's legal duties to make reasonable adjustments for students with special educational needs and / disabilities remains in force during the first five days of the exclusion.

-The local authority must arrange suitable full time education no later than the sixth day of a permanent exclusion.
+The local authority must arrange suitable full-time education no later than the sixth day of a permanent exclusion.